Okay, so let me start out this post by mentioning how I haven’t cooked pasta at home for a while now that we’ve been following a healthier diet.

 - 2 tbsp fresh rosemary minced

-- Heat a deep stock pot over high heat and add 1 tbsp. kosher salt.
+Heat a deep stock pot over high heat until boiling.

 - Once boiling, add the noodles and cook until al dente (almost tender, but cooked through).

-- While the water is boiling for the pasta, heat 1 tbsp. olive oil over medium-high heat in a large skillet.
-Generously season the chicken with salt and pepper.
+While the water is boiling for the pasta, heat 1 tbsp. olive oil over medium-high heat in a large skillet.
+Season the chicken with salt and pepper.